 There are so many delicious ways to prepare eggplant from baking or stuffing, using it in casseroles to broiling it to enjoy in dips.
-One of my favorite dishes is eggplant Parmesan with plenty of mozzarella and Parmesan cheese in a herb-seasoned tomato sauce.
-Though that version is delectable, I made another tasty dinner with my eggplant Parmesan Americano recipe substituting all that gooey mozzarella cheese with slices of American cheese.
+One of my favorite dishes is eggplant parmesan with plenty of mozzarella and parmesan cheese in a herb-seasoned tomato sauce.
+Though that version is delectable, I made another tasty dinner with my eggplant parmesan recipe substituting all that gooey mozzarella cheese with slices of American cheese.

 Some people hate eggplant.
 They complain that it has a bitter taste.
 But this member of the nightshade family has so much to also offer nutritionally with all its fiber, potassium, vitamins C, A and B6 besides a low calorie count.
 It also has protective plant compounds that act as antioxidants to keep cancer cells away.

 Regardless, if you happen to count yourself as one of those people that shy away from eggplants, then the reason could be that you didn’t salt the eggplant first.
 What I do is after peeling the eggplant and cutting into slices, I salt both sides of each slice.
 This extra step will help make the eggplant “sweat” to rid itself of that nasty bitterness.

 Next, I stack the salted slices in a bowl and cover with a small plate and something heavier to weigh it down.
 Usually, I do this in the morning because you want to give the salt several hours to draw all those harsh juices from the eggplant.

 By the time I am ready to cook dinner, my eggplant is ready to work with after I just drain off the liquid in my bowl.
 Some people skip this step, but it greatly improves the taste so the eggplant shines through and not that bitterness.

 - 1/4 cup of olive oil

 - 1 medium eggplant peeled and sliced (about 1/2-inch thick)